ralchev/pymodoro/README.md

 # pymodoro
 A simple pomodoro implementation in Python

-It's goal is to let one focus on their tasks and ask them to take breaks of 5 minutes in between tasks.
+Its goal is to let one focus on their tasks and ask them to take breaks of 5 minutes in-between tasks.
 On macOS, the app uses NSSpeechSynthesizer to provide its responses and requests in voice to the user.

 The app relies on venv to have the needed libraries.